 - 1. Opening of the session.

 - 2. Election of officers.

 - 3. Adoption of the agenda.

-- 4. Preparation of legal standards in respect of micro, small and medium-sized enterprises (Legal questions surrounding the simplification of incorporation).
+- 4. Preparation of legal standards in respect of micro, small and medium-sized enterprises.

 - 5. Other business.

 - 6. Adoption of the report.

 II.
 Composition of the Working Group